 Each student has to perform an independent research project work during the programme under the guidance of a faculty member of the college/ scientists or faculties of recognised research institutions.
 Projects done in the quality control or quality analysis division of the industries will not be considered.
 At the same time, projects done in the R & D division of reputed industry can be considered.
 Each student has to submit three copies of the project dissertation for valuation at the end of fourth semester.
 After the valuation one copy may be returned to the student, one may be given to the project supervisor and the third one should be kept in the department/college library.
 Evaluation of the project work (4 credits) will be done on a separate day at the end of fourth semester, after the theory examinations.
-Viva voce on the project will also be done on the same day.
-Viva voce examinations, based on the theory and practical courses, will be conducted at the end of second and fourth semesters (2credits each), on a separate day.
+Viva voce on the project will also be done on the sameday.

+A comprehensive viva voce examination (2credits), based on all the theory and practical courses, will be conducted at the end of the fourth semester, on a separate day.